 This relatively rampant use, particularly among younger people, prevents the opportunity for serious LSD side effects to develop.
 Some of these can occur in the short-term, while others result from long-standing damage to the body and brain.

-This article will discuss the side issues of LSD that can occur in addicts and how it acts in an addict’s brain and its risks towards pregnancy.
+This article will discuss the side issues of Lysergic acid diethylamide that can occur in addicts and how it acts in an addict’s brain and its risks towards pregnancy.

 Short Term Effects of Acid Abuse

 While acid addicts use the drug for the altered perception and hallucinations it gives them, many undesired LSD side effects come with its use in the short-term.

 - Increased body temperature (hyperthermia)

 For individuals who use this substance persistently, there can begin to be some long term effects of LSD, particularly on the brain.
 In some cases, even abstaining from it or reducing intake can do little to reverse the damage caused.